swetha-pv/Sales-Trend-Analysis/README.md

 3. **Summed** the `amount` to calculate total revenue.
 4. **Counted** the distinct `order_id` to get the order volume.
 5. **Ordered** the result by year and month for a chronological view.
+6. **Filtered** the results using `ORDER BY total_revenue DESC` and `LIMIT 3` to get the top 3 months by sales.

 ## Results
+The results show:
-The results show the monthly total revenue and order volume.
+- Monthly total revenue and order volume.
+- The top 3 highest-grossing months based on total sales.

 ## Notes
 - You can use this script with PostgreSQL, MySQL, or SQLite databases.